Data Fetching in React and Solid

 useTransition- To display old data while fetching new data.

-I originally wanted to include Svelte in this comparison, but Svelte does not include any of these 3 primitives (ErrorBoundary kind of exists, Suspense is difficult, and CM is unexplored) so the DX and UX aren't really comparable.
+I wanted to include Svelte in this comparison, but Svelte does not officially include these primitives.

 - React uses 4 libraries: